philrz/super/docs/tutorials/super-for-jq.md

 ```
 As you explore data in this fashion, you will often type various searches
 to slice and dice the data as you get a feel for it all while sending
-your interactive search results to `fuse | sample`.
+your interactive search results to `fuse | shapes`.

 To appreciate all this, let's have a look next at some real-world data...